Software and Collaboration Tools

 LabVIEW is a systems engineering software used to design smart machines, industrial equipment, and more.
 It provides a complex graphical interface that allows its users to visualize hardware configurations, data measurements, and logic diagrams.

-Arizona State has made LabVIEW available for download on their machines through Software Center; however, faculty and staff may also access LabVIEW with their ASURITE account through MyApps @ ASU.
-For those interested in learning more about LabVIEW, please visit National Instruments’ home page.
+LabVIEW is available for download on workstations through Software Center.
+Faculty and staff may also access LabVIEW with their ASURITE account through MyApps @ ASU.
+For those interested in learning more about LabVIEW, please visit the National Instruments home page.

 TecPlot is a computational fluid dynamics and numerical simulation software package used in post-processing simulation results.
 It allows users to acquire data sets, automate work flows, and visualize parametric results.